AddoSolutions/contentful-cache/README.md

         noCache: isDev
     });

-    app.get('/somethingspecial', (req, res) => {
+    // This is if you want a special route to handle a form submission for example app.get('/somethingspecial', (req, res) => {
         return JSON.stringify({"somethingCoolHappened":"Yup"});
     });

-    app.get('*', async function(req, res) {
+    // Otherwise we catch all requests here app.get('*', async function(req, res) {
-        var content = await notaCMS.getContent();
+        // Make sure we have the latest content (in most cases it just returns a cached variable). var content = await notaCMS.getContent();

-        // Check if we need an initial sync if(content.pages){
+        // Check if we need an initial sync (if this is your first time running and ther eare no pages) if(content.pages){
             await notaCMS.sync();
             content = await notaCMS.getContent();